GeoDTN/horcrux/README.md

 by the user
 > The application shows the key used for encryption in base64 format
 ```
-## load a file with the following steps:
+## Load a file with the following steps:
 > The user selects the horcruxes he/she created before
 > The user inserts the encryption key he/she got during the saving
 process above